wistia/wistia-open-docs/_posts/viewer-requirements.md

 Basically, if you can view videos on YouTube or any other major video site, you (and your viewers) should be all set to use Wistia.

+{{ "The minimum viable connection speed is about 768 kilobits per second (equal to .768 megabits per second) to stream Wistia video reliably.
+We recommend a connection speed of at least 5 megabits per second for an optimal experience." | note }}